wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 Each plugin contains 2 special folders:

-The first one the **data** folder, that has to be copied exactly as it is created in the *build* folder of the program.
-This **data** directory will include all the images and icons needed to represent the components of a plugin, but also other aditionals files needed in order to make your plugin run properly.
+The first one is the **data** folder, that has to be copied exactly as it is created in the *build* folder of the program.
+This **data** directory will include all the images used to represent the components of a plugin (tool buttons, icons), but also other aditionals files needed in order to make your plugin run properly.

 |